-Below are ten front-line service training tips for medical staff that are essential to providing an environment of courtesy and respect for your patients:
+Reviewing our recent healthcare customer service articles, below are ten front-line service training tips for medical staff that are essential to providing an environment of courtesy and respect for your patients:

 - Eye Contact is Essential- To create an environment of courtesy, it is essential to make eye contact with the patient.
 When you look a person in the eye, you communicate confidence and belief in your message.
 By looking someone in the eye, they are also more likely to listen to you.
-Failing to make eye contact, makes you look less believable, less confident and reduces the likelihood the patient is listening.
+Failing to make eye contact, makes you look less believable, and less confident and reduces the likelihood the patient is listening.
 It is important medical staff remain focused on the patient, and not distracted by computers, phones, personal devices or other employees.

 - Personal Details Matter- Whether it is your favorite restaurant, retail store, or doctor’s office when personnel/staff members remember specifics about you, it makes you feel special.
 It could be a simple question about your family, or a pet, even a hobby, the personal details matter.
 A couple of key points:

 - Always address patients by their preferred names.

 - Make a point to find out about your patients beyond their medical history.